CP1404/Practicals/prac_07/README.md

 # Walkthrough Example

-**Download a zip** of the GitHub repository for our Kivy Examples:
+**Download** the GitHub repository for our Kivy Examples:
 [https://github.com/CP1404/KivyDemos](https://github.com/CP1404/KivyDemos)

 You could use Git to clone it, which makes a complete copy, including the Git history, but since you don't have write permissions on this repo you will not be able to push changes back to it.
-The easiest thing is just to use the GitHub website to **Download Zip"**.
+The easiest thing is just to use the GitHub website to **Download ZIP**.

 ![GitHub Download ZIP option](../images/07image1.png)

-1. The work that you do today should be saved, committed and pushed to your Practicals repository in the prac_07 folder.
-The simplest thing is to just **copy everything from the demos zip you just downloaded into your prac_07 folder**.
-Then only commit the work you do today.
-You don't need to upload all of the other examples to GitHub, but you can if you want.
+1. The work that you do for this practical should be saved, committed and pushed to your Practicals repository in the `prac_07` folder.
+The simplest thing is to just **copy everything from the demos zip you just downloaded into your `prac_07` folder**.
+Then only commit the work you do.
+You don't need to upload all the other examples to GitHub, but you can if you really really want.

 2. (Here's a very simple example)
-    Open and run the **hello_world.py** file.
+    Open and run the `hello_world.py` file.
-    You should see a lovely black window with "HelloWorld" in the title.
+    You should see a plain black window with "HelloWorld" in the title.

 3. (Here's an advanced example)
-    Open and run the **popup_demo.py** file (which uses **popup_demo.kv**) and run that to see how it works.
+    Open and run the `popup_demo.py` file (which uses `popup_demo.kv`) and run that to see how it works.
 You don't need to understand it all just yet, but try to get an overview of the structure, and look for the parts you do recognise.

 ## Modify Existing GUI Program

-Open the **box_layout_demo.py** and **box_layout.kv** files and run the Python program.
+Open the `box_layout_demo.py` and `box_layout.kv` files and run the Python program.
 You should see three vertical buttons.

 Let's extend this program to make an app that lets the user enter and